nightroman/FarNet/PowerShellFar/README.md

 **Local and remote sessions (asynchronous)**

-Each interactive opens a separate runspace with its private session state: provider locations, variables, functions, aliases, and etc.
+Each interactive opens a separate runspace with its own session state: provider locations, variables, functions, aliases, and etc. Commands are invoked asynchronously, UI is not blocked, you can switch to other windows while commands are running.

-Commands are invoked asynchronously in background threads, so that console editors and Far itself are not blocked: you can switch to panels or another editors while a command is running.
-Moreover, you can open several async consoles, invoke parallel commands and still continue other work in Far.

 Limitations of asynchronous interactives: